Nepal national baseball team

 The Nepal national baseball team is a national team of Nepal and in the sport of Baseball.
 They made their debut in the 2017 West Asian Baseball Cup.

 History

-Baseball in Nepal was introduced around the 1980s by a group of youth returned from the United States.
-The development of baseball started back in 1999 supported by NPO Japan Club Laligurans.
+Baseball was introduced to Nepal in the 1980s by a group of youth who had been exposed to the sport in the United States.
+The development of organized baseball in Nepal began in 1999, with the debut of NPO Japan Club Laligurans.